SumithAshokShetty/Employee-Burnout-Analysis-and-Prediction/README.md

 *  The Outcome: Improved employee satisfaction, reduced burnout rates, and sustained organizational success.

 # Project Structure
-(Data) :  The data folder contains raw data used in this project.
+* Data :  The data folder contains raw data used in this project.
+* Reports :  This folder contains project presentation for more delatiled Understanding.
-(EmployeeBurnoutAnalysis.ipynb) : This ipynb file contains the complete analysis and model development process.
+* EmployeeBurnoutAnalysis.ipynb : This ipynb file contains the complete analysis and model development process.
-(reports)
+* reuirements.txt : This requirements text file contains all the required dependencies that we need to install to run the project.

+# Acknowledgements
+This project is a part of the IBM SkillsBuild Intership program by Edunet.
+I would like to express my sincere gratitude to the course instructors for their insightful guidance and support, which have been instrumental in the development of this project.
+Their expertise and dedication have greatly enhanced the learning experience.
+# Feedback
+Feel free to explore my projects, and I welcome any feedback, suggestions, or contributions to improve them.
+Your insights are highly appreciated!